UI/UX DesignWebsite DesignReno Platforms2025

 Interactive Elements

 Hover reveals on consortia cards, comparison sliders for institutional partnerships, smooth scroll animations, and dynamic event filtering.
-Interactions serve discovery — every animation helps users understand content relationships.
+Every interaction serves discovery and helps users understand content relationships.

 Color System